Toothday

 Up for another root canal is number two.
 That one gets its nerve killed and replaced an hour from now, here in Bloomington, Indiana.
 I like to space this stuff out geographically as well as chronologically.

-The crown on number two covers all sides, and is called an MODFL.
-Caries (decay) developed on the distal side, and is almost at the nerve.
-After the root canal, my new dentist will either extend the crown or extract the tooth.
-If he does the latter, I’ll get a new fake number two or live with a gap.
-I think I’ll opt for the fake.
+The crown on number two covers all sides, and is called an MODFL (I don’t recall the correct order).
+Caries (decay) developed under the crown near the gum line on the distal side, and has almost reached the nerve.
+That’s why it hurts.
+After the root canal, my new dentist will either extend the crown or have the tooth extracted by a dental surgeon.
+I’ll get a new fake number two or live with a gap.
+I’ll opt for the fake.
 We’ll see.
 And feel.
+The total cost will likely exceed $5000.
+I have Medicare and a supplement, but no dental insurance.

 That photo, by the way, is by far the most visited of all my shots on Flickr: 84,116, so far.
 I don’t know why.